Ireland: Social Sciences

 All students participating in overseas programs are automatically enrolled in iNext, a supplemental travel insurance program.
 The fee for iNext is covered in the program cost.
 However, students are also required to have comprehensive health insurance during their time abroad.
 All students participating in overseas programs, both abroad and domestic, are automatically enrolled in the College’s student health insurance program.
 Similar to a regular semester on-campus, students participating in overseas programs may waive enrollment in the student health insurance program if they have other comprehensive health insurance (e.g., through a parent, guardian or employer) that 1) provides coverage for them in the geographic region in which they will be studying and 2) includes mental health benefits.
 Click here for more information regarding health insurance & overseas programs.

 Application Process: This program has a dual application process.
 Students must first submit a Lewis & Clark Application one year before the start of the program.
-Once admitted by Lewis & Clark, the students will receive instructions for submitting their secondary application to FIE and will receive a separate notification letter of admission.
-Please keep a digital copy of your essays and other application materials, as you will need to submit these similar materials to FIE.
+Once admitted by Lewis & Clark, the students will receive instructions for submitting their secondary application to Big Pond and will receive a separate notification letter of admission.
+Please keep a digital copy of your essays and other application materials, as you will need to submit these similar materials to Big Pond.
 Please note that this secondary application process can take place as late as the semester preceding your scheduled participation.

 The semester before the program, students who have been accepted will meet regularly for orientation.
 This orientation is meant to prepare the students for life in Dublin by exploring literature and culture, and provides an opportunity for students to learn more about the logistical details of the program.